VaibhavAher219/DAO/README.md

 ## Voting

-All CryptoDevs NFT owners have the right to vote on active proposals.
+All  NFT owners have the right to vote on active proposals.
 Each NFT counts as one vote for each proposal.
 You cannot vote multiple times on the same proposal using the same NFT.

 To vote on a proposal: